 What social networks do I feel comfortable at?

 At first glance, social media boils down to achieving awareness, engagement, and lead generation – a path that finalizes with signing a new client.
-However, each social network entails numerous intricacies, from the type of content and tone of voice to adopt on the specific platform, to the target audience and advertising opportunities available.
+However, each social network entails numerous intricacies, from the type of content and tone of voice adopted on the specific platform, to the target audience and advertising opportunities available.

 So, are you an expert in informal discussion and visual content loved by Instagram and Facebook users?
-Perhaps you know the ins and outs of professional B2B communication of LinkedIn?
+Perhaps you know the ins and outs of professional B2B communication on LinkedIn?
 Or you’re great at creating video content for TikTok?

 Can I offer value in a specific area of social media?

 Do you write a killer copy?
-An actionable ad text to which the target audience clicks to without hesitation?
+An actionable ad text to which the target audience clicks without hesitation?
 Can you design show-stopping graphics, or create a shareable video?

 Perhaps you’re more into mapping out an effective social marketing strategy or your organizational skills are amazing for social media management?